home-assistant/home-assistant.io/source/_components/pushover.markdown

 When sending a notification, optional parameters can also be set as per the pushover [API documentation](https://pushover.net/api).

-Example notification triggered from the Alexa component for an intents is shown below which also uses [Automation Templating](/getting-started/automation-templating/) for the message:
+Example notification triggered from the Alexa integration for an intents is shown below which also uses [Automation Templating](/getting-started/automation-templating/) for the message:

 {% raw %}